Ryzon3/mirage-script/LANGUAGE_REFERENCE.md

 >>>
 ```

 Prompts can be as structured or conversational as you need.
 Because *the same model* reads the script and executes it, treat helper bodies as reusable sub-instructions rather than remote calls.
+When the surrounding program issues a `show` instruction, prefer returning the desired text from the helper and let the `show` step call `emit_output` to avoid duplicate lines.

 ### Begin block